JarrodCTaylor/JarrodCTaylor.github.io/_posts/2014-05-10-Drag-And-Drop-Ember-Components.markdown

 </script>
 ```

-Finally we can add our trash can component and the inTrash array to our index
+Finally, we can add our trash can component and the inTrash array to our index
 template to make it look like this.

 ``` text